timojaask/ReSwiftTestableAsyncPattern/README.md

 # ReSwift Testable Async Pattern
 An example of writing testable code with asynchronous requests using ReSwift, leaving your actions and reducers free of side-effects.
+See the example project for fully functional code with unit tests.

 ## Problem
 ReSwift documentation suggests to fire asynchronous operations directcly from within action creators: